onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 - Our system fails at conveying why we should care about others
     - why the wellbeing of others is in your best (expanded) self interest
     - Why others matter to us
-    System fails at prioritisation which depends on accounting of contribution and causal links Its time to start adressing the root of all problems instead of symptoms
+        Our system doesn’t simply fail at explaining why other people matter - it doesn’t even try System fails at prioritisation which depends on accounting of contribution and causal links Its time to start adressing the root of all problems instead of symptoms
 - Program or be programmed